Berg0162/Zwift-Control/README.md

 ### Setup around the handlebars
 Use your inventiveness to mount the electronics enclosure (a.k.a. pod) that houses the board and a (LiPo) battery <b>near the handlebars</b>.
 It is critical that you can reach the buttons easily during a ride.
 Two obvious options:
 - Mount the buttons on top of the pod or
-- Wire the buttons detached of the pod and tie the buttons to your handlebars
+- Wire the buttons detached of the pod and tie or stick the buttons to your handlebars.

 Notice how in this ergonomic setup a modified cable binder (type Velcro strap) is holding the (face down!) pushbutton in place.
 Fore finger is doing the clicking in a natural way while holding the handlebar.